MarketSquare/roboswag/docs/source/authentication.rst

             raise MissingParameter(name) from None
         return value

-We can reuse the above code to create following custom authorization:
+We can reuse the above code to create following custom authentication:

 .. code:: python